 One interesting point to note is that Belkin sells a Samsung version of its Boost Up pad that is actually more advanced than the Apple variant, at the same price.
 It has a max output of 15W instead of 7.5W, and supports PMA as well as Qi.

-While we don’t yet know the specs of the Apple AirPower pad, other than that it can charge multiple Apple devices at once, Samsung has a lot more experience in this area and already supports “fast” wireless charging.
+While we don’t yet know the specs of the Apple AirPower pad as it's still a mystery years on, other than that it can charge multiple Apple devices at once, Samsung has a lot more experience in this area and already supports “fast” wireless charging.

 So Samsung’s own wireless charging pad is actually another model you may want to consider, as iPhone 7 wireless charge cases are largely brand-agnostic, they just need to support the right standard.